ComposableFi/whitepaper/whitepaper.md

 ![Routing architecture with indexers and solvers.
 We can appreciate how, by using Picasso as a finality layer, routers and indexers can collaborate on the routing algorithm.
 Please note how routing solver nodes leverage XCVM to propose new routes.](./images/routing.png){#fig:routing}

-These roles will be used, together with a default minimum cost routing algorithm, to address the routing challenges previously introduced.
+Together with a default minimum-cost routing algorithm, these roles will address the routing challenges previously introduced.
-This architecture, as shown in [@fig:routing], enhances public examination and minimizes the trust users need to put on the protocol.
+As shown in [@fig:routing], this architecture enhances public examination and minimizes the trust users need to put on the protocol.
-It is also fairly easy to scale since most of the workload is performed off-chain, while only validation is done on-chain.
+It is also reasonably easy to scale since most of the workload runs off-chain, while only validation is on-chain.

 ![Uni-connected directional graph representation of different Blockchains connected via the best bridges based on the specific requirements of a given user at a given time.](./images/Selected_Bridges1.png){#fig:selbridges}

-As for the routing algorithms employed by solvers, we do not enforce any kind of restriction.
+As for the routing algorithms employed by solvers, we do not enforce any restrictions.
 We are interested in the best result the community can provide.
 As previously mentioned, and shown in [@fig:selbridges], we are facing a complex problem with variable parameters, where there is no unique strategy that dominates the others, at least with limited time.
 We outsource the pathfinding task to the decentralized community of Composable users.
-As other projects have explored [@GnosisWhitepaper], having the users run different algorithms and heuristics in a fair economic game, produces a better and more complete solution that can adapt to new scenarios faster.
+As other projects have explored [@GnosisWhitepaper], having the users run different algorithms and heuristics in a fair economic game produces a better and more complete solution that can adapt to new scenarios faster.
 We will also run our in-house algorithm so that all problem instances have a fair baseline solution.

 # 5. Picasso and the Finality Layer {#sec:picasso-and-finality}